 With that said, it’s important to remember how we reached this point in the first place.
 Let’s take a look back at the 10 best matches of the Women’s Revolution – from landscape-shifting NXT showdowns to main roster milestones.

 10. Women’s Royal Rumble – Royal Rumble 2018

-Where better to begin than with last month’s biggest talking point?
+Where better to begin than with January’s biggest talking point?
 The inaugural women’s Royal Rumble caused a stir even before the first entrant when, midway through the PPV, it became apparent that the bout was going to headline the show.

 Thankfully, the match more than surpassed expectations.
 It had everything that makes a good Rumble, from interlocking storylines to surprise entrances, all topped off by a popular winner in Asuka.